-If one source reports the source IP address while the other reports username only, bringing the two logs together to create a full story of events becomes difficult.
+If one source reports the source IP address while the other reports username only, bringing the two logs together to create a complete story of events becomes difficult.

-Every log source reports events using its own internal clock.
-You may not be able to create a single, standardized timestamp across all logs and this sometimes makes correlating events more difficult.
+Every log source reports events using its internal clock.
+You may not be able to create a single, standardized timestamp across all logs, which sometimes makes correlating events more difficult.

-If your authentication log indicates anomalous access two minutes before your IDS reports the same event, you may not be able to tie the potential security incidents when searching for the malicious actor’s point of entry.
+Suppose your authentication log indicates anomalous access two minutes before your IDS reports the same event.
+In that case, you may not be able to tie the potential security incidents when searching for the malicious actor’s point of entry.

 LOG FORMAT DIFFERENCES

 Many organizations struggle with log management because source types often use different formats.
-These include comma-separated or tab-separated text files, databases, syslog, Simple Network Management Protocol (SNMP), Extensible Markup Language (XML), and binary files.
-This can make, attempting to download and correlate information difficult since some formats may not align with others.
+These include comma-separated or tab-separated text files, databases, Syslog, Simple Network Management Protocol (SNMP), Extensible Markup Language (XML), and binary files.
+This can make downloading and correlating information difficult since some formats may not align with others.

 WHAT IS LOG MANAGEMENT INFRASTRUCTURE?

-With the right log management infrastructure, you can better manage and prioritize alerts to create a more focused cybersecurity monitoring and risk remediation program.
-Log management infrastructures establish a single source of data that enables you to more efficiently and effectively detect, mitigate, and report on cybersecurity risks.
+You can better manage and prioritize alerts with the right log management infrastructure to create a more focused cybersecurity monitoring and risk remediation program.
+Log management infrastructures establish a single source of data that enables you to more efficiently and effectively detect, mitigate, and report cybersecurity risks.

 SYSLOG-BASED CENTRALIZED LOGGING SOFTWARE

-Syslog is a logging format that includes a header, structured data, and a message that applies a severity rating to the issue being reported.
-Many organizations utilize syslog because it is a cost-effective, often free, way of collecting data across multiple applications and systems.
+Syslog is a logging format that includes a header, structured data, and a message that applies a severity rating to the reported issue.
+Many organizations utilize Syslog because it is cost-effective, often free, way of collecting data across multiple applications and systems.
 Syslog contains details of individual applications that make troubleshooting easier without impacting application performance.

-While syslog offers flexibility, it is not perfect.
-Some challenges that come with a syslog-based approach include lacking a standardized format, clogging the network, leading to lost messages, and no authentication processes that would detect a device whose credentials have been stolen.
+While Syslog offers flexibility, it is not perfect.
+Some challenges that come with a Syslog-based approach include lacking a standardized format, clogging the network, leading to lost messages, and no authentication processes to detect a device whose credentials have been stolen.

 SECURITY INFORMATION EVENT MANAGEMENT (SIEM)

-In recent years, more organizations have adopted either an agentless or agent-based SIEM software.
+More organizations have adopted either agentless or agent-based SIEM software in recent years.
 An agent-based approach requires you to install the software agent on each host that generates logs so that the agent can extract, process, and transmit data to the SIEM server.
-In an agentless deployment, the log-generating host transmits the data directly either to the SIEM or intermediate logging server.
+The log-generating host transmits the data directly to the SIEM or intermediate logging server in an agentless deployment.